Gambling Laws in India

 • The operator must only offer games of skill

-Asking these sites to remove their other games is a tall order, especially since many of them have been operating without a licence in the country with their full suite of games for many years.
-Of course, many people in India, specifically Nagaland, continue to enjoy the wide range of games available at the numerous offshore online casinos.
+Asking these sites to remove other games is a tall order, especially since many of them have been operating without a license for many years.
+As such residents do get access to the online casino slots and live dealer tables.

-Bingo is a tricky game to define regarding Indian gambling laws, as it all depends on how the game is viewed.
-As a game of chance, bingo is generally classed as illegal in India.
+Bingo is tricky to define regarding Indian gambling laws, as it all depends on how the game is viewed.
+As a game of chance, bingo is classed as illegal.
 However, if it is classified alongside lotteries, it could be legal under the Lotteries Regulation Act 1998.

-The only place where bingo gaming is legal is the small state of Sikkim, but there aren't any operators currently offering online bingo gambling in the region.
+The only place where all types of bingo gaming are fully legal is the small state of Sikkim.

-As India's gambling laws are outdated at best and nonexistent at worst, there is little information regarding the legalities of social gaming, particularly regarding the concept of loot boxes in certain otherwise non-monetary games.
+As India's gambling laws are outdated at best and nonexistent, there is little information regarding the legalities of social gaming.
+Particularly regarding the concept of loot boxes and other non-monetary games.
+It is legal for adults to gamble with money in private residences though.
+It's very common for families to enjoy Teen Patti.

 Sportsbet laws

-The only other gambling activity besides state lotteries that enjoys legal status almost across the board is horse racing betting, a popular pastime in the country for many years.
-A Supreme Court case 1996 clarified that since horse racing betting is a skill-based activity, it is legal in India.
-Indeed, there are many on-site bookmakers at the various racetracks nationwide.
+The only other gambling activity that enjoys a full legal status is horse race betting, which has been a popular pastime in the country for years.
+There are many on-site bookmakers at the various racetracks nationwide.

-Other forms of sports betting fall under the Public Gambling Act's definition of chance-based games and are generally classed as illegal in the country.
+Other forms of sports betting fall under the Public Gambling Act's definition of chance-based games and are generally classed as illegal.
 However, that doesn't stop many underground bookmakers from operating.
-In addition, since there is little to no mention of online sports betting in the laws of most states, Indians generally find it relatively easy to bet on sports via the numerous offshore online sports betting sites.
+In addition, since there is little mention of online sports betting, residents find it easy to make wagers via the numerous offshore sites.

-In the regions where gambling is legal, the age at which these activities are permitted is 21 or over.
-However, lotteries form one important exception: those aged 18 or over can participate in this activity as long as state laws permit it.
+In the regions where gambling is legal, the minimum age is 21.
+However, lotteries form one important exception and those aged 18+ can participate.

-India gambling tax regulation laws apply in states where gambling activities are legal.
-In these areas, there is a standard 30% tax on any winnings obtained from legal gambling under the Income Tax Act.
+Laws apply in states where gambling activities are legal.
+In these areas, there is a standard 30% tax on any winnings obtained under the Income Tax Act.

 History of Gambling Laws in India

-Ancient Vedic texts mention gambling in the form of dice games and boards as far back as 7300 BCE, suggesting that Indian culture has a rich history of the activity.
-By the 15th century, gambling was so popular that kings and their officials created house rules, allowing them to implement taxes on the activity.
+Ancient Vedic texts mention gambling in the form of dice games as far back as 7300 BCE, suggesting that Indian culture has a rich history of the activity.
+By the 15th century, gambling was so popular that kings and their officials created house rules, allowing them to implement taxes.

-With the British came cricket in the 18th century, and from there, a love for the sport and betting on it became extremely popular in India.
-The Brits tried to gain control of the rampant betting with the passing of the Public Gambling Act of 1867, but for the most part, it was already too late.
+With the British came cricket in the 18th century, and from there, a love for the sport arose and betting on games became extremely popular.
+The Brits tried to gain control with the passing of the Public Gambling Act of 1867, but it was already too late.

-India gained independence from Britain in 1947, but it wasn't until 1976 that some Indian states, including Goa and Daman, made gambling a punishable offence.
-Goa introduced a bit of leniency with the Goa Gambling Act amended to allow slot machines in 5-star hotels in 1992 and table games in 1996.
+India gained independence from Britain in 1947, but it wasn't until 1976 that some states made gambling a punishable offence.
+Goa introduced a bit of leniency with the Goa Gambling Act.
+This was amended to allow slot machines in 5-star hotels in 1992 and table games in 1996.

-The Nagaland Gambling Act was passed in 2016, making skill-based gambling legal in the state.
+The Nagaland Gambling Act was passed in 2016, making skill-based gambling legal.
 Telangana went in the opposite direction, making all forms of gambling illegal in 2017, with Andhra Pradesh and Tamil Nadu doing the same in 2020.

 Key facts